chakravala/AbstractTensors.jl/README.md

 julia> op(a,b) |> vectorspace == vectorspace(a) ∪ vectorspace(b)
 true
 ```
-Thus, interoperability is simply a matter of defining one additional fallback method for the operation and also a new form `VectorSpace` compatibility morphism.
+Thus, interoperability is simply a matter of defining one additional fallback method for the operation and also a new form `VectorBundle` compatibility morphism.

 #### UniformScaling pseudoscalar